NaotoKubota/Shiba/docs/quickstart/diff_splicing_bulk.md

 ## Before you start

-- Please perform mapping of RNA-seq reads to the reference genome and generate bam files by software such as [STAR](https://github.com/alexdobin/STAR) and [HISAT2](https://daehwankimlab.github.io/hisat2/).
+- Perform mapping of RNA-seq reads to the reference genome and generate bam files by software such as [STAR](https://github.com/alexdobin/STAR) and [HISAT2](https://daehwankimlab.github.io/hisat2/).
-- Please download a gene annotataion file of your interest in GTF format.
+- Download a gene annotataion file of your interest in GTF format.

 Download a mouse gene annotation file (Ensembl 102):